Support Your Local Organizer!

 We need community support to do what we do.
 If you contribute to our work, here are some things you will be supporting in how Resources for Organizing and Social Change (ROSC) does what it does:

-1) We acknowledge the need for reparations, which is why fiscal sponsorship is offered to grassroots groups who are led by, and working with and for BIPOC, for free.
+1) We acknowledge the need for reparations and reparative action, which is why fiscal sponsorship is offered to grassroots groups who are led by and working with, and for BIPOC, for free.
 This sponsorship enables these groups to more fully fund their work through charitable donations, without anyone taking a part of their needed income, and it takes a portion of their administrative work off their plate without a cost to them.
-Because ROSC is historically white-led and was founded by white folx, this is seen as an inarguable model for enacting social change.
+Because ROSC was founded by white people and currently has a white E.D., this is seen as an inarguable model for reparative action and being just in the way we move through the world.
+If you are working for a white-led organization, we encourage you to suggest this model in your own place of employment.

 2) We offer all services and programming on a sliding scale with no questions asked.
-We reject arguments that suggest this model is unaffordable or unsustainable because we simply see it as a fundraising responsibility on our part to create accessibile spaces and offerings.
-As the saying goes, "if it's inaccessible to the poor, it's neither radical nor revolutionary." (source: unknown)
+We reject arguments that suggest this model is unaffordable or unsustainable because we simply see it as a fundraising responsibility on our part to create accessible spaces and offerings.
+As the saying goes, "If it's inaccessible to the poor, it's neither radical nor revolutionary." (source: unknown)

 3) We prioritize physical and emotional/intellectual accessibility in all of our programming by consulting with people who have disabilities leading up to events, during them, and after, as we strive to do better in our everyday practices and continuing programs.

-4) Our projects,are always led by people who are directly impacted.
-We believe missionary work is a form of colonization.
+4) Our projects are always led by people who are directly impacted by the project's focus.
+We believe missionary work is an oppressive, violent form of colonization.

 We could go on, but we encourage you to learn more by visiting our website at www.resourcesforsocialchange.org and seeing what other projects we are home to.
 Take a look at our publications too for copy-lefted resources for organizing from the grassroots.